 The law excludes the application of the Accelerated Procedure to unaccompanied asylum-seeking children, but not to torture victims.
 There have not been cases of victims of torture processed under the accelerated procedure in practice, however.

 Despite the 2015 reform of the law which stripped the statutory social workers of the child protection services from the responsibility to represent unaccompanied children in asylum procedures (see Legal Representation of Unaccompanied Children), their obligation to provide a social report with an opinion on the best interests of the child concerned in every individual case remains nonetheless under the provisions of general child care legislation.
-In all of the cases monitored in 2019, these reports were produced but not included to the files nor shared with the SAR’s caseworkers for further consideration.
+In all of the cases monitored in 2020, these reports were produced but in their vast majority not included to the files nor shared with the SAR’s caseworkers for further consideration.

-The only positive development with regard to special procedural guarantees for vulnerable groups remains the pilot legal aid project, commenced in March 2018 by the National Legal Aid Bureau and the SAR to provide sponsored legal aid and representation at all stages of the status determination procedure to vulnerable asylum seekers (see Regular Procedure: Legal Assistance).
-Altogether 507 vulnerable applicants received legal aid in 2019 during the first-instance asylum procedure, out of whom 472 were unaccompanied children, 32 were accompanied children, single parents or families with minor or underage children, 1 was a pregnant woman and 2 concerned sexual and gender based violence cases.
+The pilot legal aid project, commenced in March 2018 by the National Legal Aid Bureau and the SAR provide sponsored legal aid and representation at all stages of the status determination procedure to vulnerable asylum seekers (see Regular Procedure: Legal Assistance).
+Altogether 818 vulnerable applicants received legal aid in 2020 during the first-instance asylum procedure.

 Article 71(1) LAR.

 Article 15(4) and (6) Law on Child Protection.

 Bulgarian Helsinki Committee, 2020 Annual RSD Monitoring Report, 31 January 2021.